VincentLabor/pokedexer/README.md

-Pokedex (name subject to change)

-This is an application to search up pokemon and take an in-depth look at the pokemon and the details involved.

-Formally, this application will be used to learn and explore react.
+# Pokedexer

+### Motivation

+This is an application was made to create a fun application involving Pokemon while still exploring how to use React and as well as access Poke Api.

+### Tech Used
+This project was built with:
+- React
+- Express